Academic Advising of the Graduate Student

 The student will be provided with a written Level 1 decision by the University representative within three working days of conferring with the student, addressed to the student’s last known local or permanent address on file with the University.
 A student who wishes to appeal the Level 1 decision must indicate her/his intent to appeal in writing within one working day of the written Level 1 decision delivered to the appropriate dean’s office.

 The Academic Disciplinary Board:

 In cases before it, the Academic Disciplinary Board will consider relevant supportive information presented by any side.
-Based on its evaluation of relevant supportive information before it, the Academic Disciplinary Board may impose any penalty thus far listed and, in addition, may recommend to the Vice President for Academic Affairs the suspension or dismissal of a student.
+Based on its evaluation of relevant supportive information before it, the Academic Disciplinary Board may impose any penalty thus far listed and in addition may recommend to the Vice President for Academic Affairs the suspension or expulsion of a student.

-2. Within three working days of the filing of the written intent to appeal the Level I decision, the student must deliver to the academic dean or VPAA all supportive information relevant to the appeal, including any request for hearing.
+- Within three working days of the filing of the written intent to appeal the Level 1 decision, the student must deliver to the Academic Disciplinary board all supportive information relevant to the appeal, including any request for hearing.

-7. The Academic Disciplinary Board will be responsible for creating a record, of the hearing, if a hearing should occur.
+- The Academic Disciplinary Board will be responsible for maintaining a record, if any of the hearing.

-8. The decision of the Academic Disciplinary Board may be presented orally at the conclusion of the hearing or in writing via email or via the United States Postal Service (with a delivery receipt) using the students’ last known local or permanent address on file with the University, and to the University representative (using the same methods) within five working days of any hearing and if there is no hearing, within ten working days of timely receipt of all relevant supportive information from the student and University representative.
+- The Level 2 decision of the Academic Disciplinary Board may be presented orally at the conclusion of the hearing or in writing to the student, addressed to the student’s last known local or permanent address on file with the University, and to the University representative within five working days of any hearing and if there is no hearing, within 10 working days of timely receipt of all relevant supportive information from the student and University representative.

 Grounds for Appeal

-Below are listed the only bases upon which a student or University representative may appeal the decision of the Academic Disciplinary Board:
+Below are listed the only bases upon which a student or University representative may appeal the Level 2 decision of the Academic Disciplinary Board:

-2. The decision of the Academic Disciplinary Board was arbitrary.
+- The decision of the Academic Disciplinary Board is arbitrary.